Neon White: Plot

 White catches up with Green, who tells him the Book of Life is at Heaven's Edge.
 Red intervenes to prevent a second fight, and reveals their shared past: White, Red, Yellow, and Violet had worked together as a crew of assassins under the leadership of Green, and their last operation had been to assassinate Blue, who was Green's old boss.
 They all died during the mission, although Green successfully killed Blue.
 The next day, Mikey refuses White's request to be assigned to Heaven's Edge, explaining that he knows the competition is a sham and that he would rather see White for ten days every year than risk him being unable to return to Heaven ever again.
 White and Red venture into Heaven's Edge anyway, but Mikey catches up to them and divulges the truth.
 Heaven was originally Sheol, but Sheol did not live up to the Believers' expectations of the afterlife and they eventually overthrew God to seize his books and remake the realm into their ideal version of paradise.
 The Believers also killed most of the angels during the war, and only spared those angels who swore loyalty and service to them.
 The Believers defeated God and acquired the Book of Death, but God closed his hands around the Book of Life and the Inkhorn used to write into both divine books, preventing the Believers from gaining total power over Heaven and leaving it vulnerable to demonic invasion.
-As Mikey concludes his story, a stray page from the Book of Life appears, giving White a way to seek out the location of the full book.
+As Mikey concludes his story, he notices a stray page from the Book of Life that White found earlier, giving White a way to seek out the location of the full book.